litwr2/code-samples/C++/misc/t5/readme.txt

-To build and run this program and a supplied test you need the following programs (they are part of almost any Linux distribution): g++, make, bash, tree.
-Program `tree' required for the test only.
+To build and run this program and a supplied test you need the following programs (they are part of almost any Linux distribution): g++, make, bash, tree, sed, diff.
+Programs `tree', `sed' and `diff' required for the test only.
 It is possible to use almost any Unix shell instead of bash.
-The C++ compiler requires support for the standard of 2011.
+The C++ compiler requires support of the standard of 2011.

 To build the program, run
     make